As a College-educated Young Adult, I Had a Problem with the Bible!

 For example, suppose a prediction has a 1 in 2 chance of coming to pass and another prediction has the same 1 in 2 chance.

-The probability of flipping a coin twice in a row and getting heads both times is the same 1 in 4 chance.
+The probability of flipping a coin twice in a row and getting heads both times is a 1-in-4 chance.

 How do we calculate the probability when there are 17 predictions?
 We multiply the odds times each other.